outmoded/postmile/Readme.md

 $ cp vault.js.example vault.js
 ```

-Edit postmile/web/vault.js and set the values of the 'aes256Key' variables to different random secrets sufficiently long (e.g. 40 characters).
+Edit postmile/web/vault.js and set the values of the 'aes256Key' and 'password' variables to different random secrets sufficiently long (e.g. 40 characters).

 Set the values of the postmileAPI 'clientId' and 'clientSecret' variables to the WEB client id and secret saved earlier.
 Set the value of the 'viewClientId' variable to the VIEW client id saved earlier.